-Table 5: Cronbach's Alpha test results to measure the stability of total resolution
+Table 5: Alpha Cronbach test results to measure the stability of total resolution

-Table 5 : Cronbach's Alpha test results to measure the stability of to Paragraph Cronbach's Alpha if Item Deleted The University administration monitors and periodically evaluates the various components of the internal control system to determine its effectiveness and needs. .969 Corrective actions are taken regarding deficiencies. .969 Corrective actions taken by the University are monitored. .969 Management assesses deficiencies in internal control over an appropriate time. .969 Employee performance evaluation is done periodically and regularly. .969 The Management practices a policy of not concealing information about university employees. .970 Management communicates with employees through multiple channels of communication and is open to all directions. .969 The Management pursues policies of transparency and transparency in the conduct of its business. .969 Credibility and trust are maintained between the administration and staff at the university. .969 The Management accepts the observations and suggestions issued by the staff of the University. .968 The management performs the evaluation process effectively and publicly. .969 The University publishes its periodic and annual reports (financial, administrative and technical) to the concerned authorities, including the public. .970 The university adopts written and publicized procedures in terms of human resources such as recruitment, salaries, promotions, and salaries. .969 The University provides financial information, organizational structure, activities, and staff and partner lists for all stakeholders. .969 The management ensures fairness in all its activities and operations. .969 Management explains the reasons for administrative decisions when conducting its activities. .969 Management believes in the right of the outside community to monitor the performance of the university. .969 Employment and promotion policies are based on merit and merit. .968 The Management allows to evaluate its performance by the parties without intentionally hiding any information. .969 The Management has a clear and easy code of conduct governing the conduct .969 of university staff.
-The Management works to develop trust and credibility with the outside .969 community. .505 The Management emphasizes mutual trust and fairness in dealing with all .968 employees of the university. ., ., Employees are provided with the necessary powers to make decisions. .968 The evaluator is involved at all stages of the evaluation process. .969 The Management grants employees the right to appeal. .969 Work problems are openly discussed between the president and the subordinate. .969
+Credibility and trust are maintained between the administration and staff at .964 the university. .904 The Department accepts the observations and suggestions issued by the staff .964 of the University. .904 The management performs the evaluation process effectively and publicly. .965 The University publishes its periodic and annual reports (financial, administrative and technical) to the concerned authorities, including the .966 public.
+The university adopts written and publicized procedures in terms of human 0.67 resources such as recruitment, salaries, promotions, and salaries. .965 The University provides financial information, organizational structure, 0.45 activities, and staff and partner lists for all stakeholders. .965 The management shall ensure fairness in all its activities and operations. .964 Management explains the reasons for administrative decisions when 0.64 conducting its activities. .964 Management believes in the right of the outside community to monitor the 0.65 performance of the university. .965 Employment and promotion policies are based on merit and merit. .964 The administration allows evaluating its performance by the parties without 0.65 intentionally hiding any information. .965 The Department has a clear and easy code of conduct governing the conduct 0.64 of university staff. .964 The Department works to develop trust and credibility with the outside 0.44 community. .964 The administration emphasizes mutual trust and fairness in dealing with all 0.64 employees of the university. .964 Employees are provided with the necessary powers to make decisions. .964 The evaluator is involved at all stages of the evaluation process. .965 The administration grants employees the right to appeal. .965 Work problems are openly discussed between the president and the .705 subordinate. .965 suborumate.